QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/dashboard/faraday.md

 * `command`: a plugin parsing a command output
 * `file`: a plugin parsing a file report

+**Plugins can only create vulnerabilities**.
+A new vulnerability is created after each import, unless there is already a vulnerability that is the exact same <small>(e.g., all attributes have the same value)</small>.

+👉 There is one exception: if a vulnerability was marked as "closed," it becomes "re-opened" if re-imported in a scan.
 </div><div>

 By default, for file report plugins, the name and type of file determine which plugin will parse it.
 Only `.xml`, `.txt`, and `.zip` extensions are <small>(currently)</small> allowed.
 To by-pass this, rename your report file to match this regex: `.*_faraday_plugin_name.*` as it's the first element used to [determines](https://github.com/infobyte/faraday_plugins/blob/master/faraday_plugins/plugins/manager.py#L42) which plugin is loaded.